 The Politics Department at St. Bonaventure’s is committed to the personal development of every student under our care.
 We have chosen a specification that is relevant to their lives and experiences.
 Students are required to debate ideologies, review and analyse systems of government and understand the political history of both the UK and the USA.
 They must grasp complex political ideas and embrace and develop their own political opinions.
 With a key focus on personal development, the department is determined to ensure our students leave active citizens who are able to make informed choices and have a positive impact on society as a whole.

 As a department, we have helped to develop students into independent enquirers who are able to critically analyse events both in a political and a wider sense.
 We have developed students who are confident in their ability to analyse and engage with those around them.
 We as a department have also given students the skills required to thrive at university and wider life, whether it be through preparation for public presenting, writing skills or general interpersonal skills.
-Many students choose Politics related courses at university showing how much they enjoy and gain from the Politics course of study.
+Many students choose related courses at university showing how much they enjoy our course of study.

 Core Political Ideas

 Component 2: UK Government & Core Political Ideas

 Non-Core Political Ideas

 - Edexcel A Level Politics by Sarra Jenkins, John Jefferies and David Tuck

 - Edexcel A Level UK Government & Politics by Neil McNaughton and Toby Cooper